 Jeff Barry and Ellie Greenwich rose to the top of the Brill Building songwriting staff with such hits as “Leader of the Pack,” “Da Do Ron Ron” and “River Deep, Mountain High.”

 Jeff Barry and Ellie Greenwich were among the most successful songwriters of the Sixties.

 Greenwich was born in Brooklyn and moved to Long Island when she was 11.
 She played piano and led a high-school group, the Jivettes.
-She wanted to pursue music as a livelihood but was counseled – by Archie Bleyer, owner of Cadence Records – to finish college first, which she did.
-While attending Hofstra University, from which she earned an English degree, she met Jeff Barry.
+She wanted to pursue music as a livelihood but was counseled—by Archie Bleyer, owner of Cadence Records—to finish college first, which she did.
+While attending Hofstra University, where she earned an English degree, she met Jeff Barry.

 Distant relatives by marriage, Greenwich and Barry were introduced at a family get-together and discovered they had much in common.
 Like Greenwich, Barry (whose birth name was Joel Adelberg) was born in Brooklyn, played piano, wrote songs and loved pop records.
 While Greenwich was still in college, they collaborated on a pair of singles, “Red Corvette” and “Big Hunky Baby,” with Greenwich using the pseudonyms Ellie Gee and Kellie Douglas.